israelalagbe/embedded-systems/README.md

 # Embedded Systems And Electronics
-A repo to keep records of my electronics and embedded system projects
+A repo to keep records of my electronics and embedded system projects.
+Simulated and recorded using: https://www.tinkercad.com/circuits

 ## Blinking Led Circuit